Plasma Cutting Lens Shade Chart: Which Shade Do You Need?

 Choosing the correct lens shade ensures optimal eye protection and visibility during plasma cutting.

-When dealing with cutting currents under 20 Amps, a minimum lens shade of #4 is recommended.
-This guarantees your eyes are shielded from harmful light without compromising visibility.
+For cutting currents under 20 Amps, a minimum lens shade of #4 is the standard starting point.
+It protects against harmful light while keeping visibility intact.

-If you’re operating between 20 to 40 Amps, shift to a lens shade of #5.
-It offers adequate protection against radiant energy while allowing you to clearly view the cutting line.
+At 20 to 40 Amps, move to shade #5.
+It handles the increased radiant energy while still letting you follow the cut line.

 Understanding Lens Shade Standards

-- OSHA, ANSI, and AWS Standards: These organizations provide guidelines for minimum lens shade requirements.
-OSHA mandates minimums while ANSI and AWS often recommend slightly darker shades for enhanced safety and visibility.
+1. OSHA, ANSI, and AWS Standards: These organizations publish minimum lens shade requirements.
+OSHA’s eye and face protection standard sets the floor, while ANSI and AWS typically recommend slightly darker shades for better safety margins.

 Comparing Different Types of Protective Eyewear

-When comparing protective eyewear for plasma cutting, you must consider both the type of eyewear and its compliance with eye safety standards like ANSI Z87.1.
+When choosing protective eyewear for plasma cutting, consider both the type of gear and whether it meets eye safety standards like ANSI Z87.1.
+Welding helmets, goggles, and full face shields each serve different needs.
+Make sure your choice fits the amperage and type of cut you’re doing.

 Types of Protective Eyewear

-- Goggles Types: Goggles offer a snug fit and are particularly useful for close-up work.
-They protect against flying debris and can accommodate varying lens shades for different amperage levels.
+1. Goggles: A snug fit makes goggles useful for close-up work.
+They protect against flying debris and accept varying lens shades for different amperage levels.

-- Face Shields: Full face shields are ideal for high-amperage applications, providing extensive coverage against hot air and blowback.
-Pair them with clear safety glasses for additional eye safety.
+3. Face Shields: Full face shields work well at high amperage, covering a wide area against hot air and blowback.
+Pair them with clear safety glasses for added eye protection.

 Eye Safety Standards Compliance